ganievart/tortoise_vs_turtle/README.md

 ### How to start

 1. Request the tokens for Pixabay and Azure Bing from Artur.
-1. Create a file named `.env` in the `api` folder, and add provided keys to it.
+1. Create a file named `.env` in the `root` directory, and add provided keys to it.
 ```
 pixabaykey=<PUT_PIXABAY_KEY_HERE>
 bingkey=<PUT_BING_KEY_HERE>